 10.1002/(SICI)1520-6297(199811/12)14:6<475::AID-AGR5>3.3.CO;2-6

 Obviously, all these DOIs, whether resolvable or not, vary substantially in string-length, from just 17 to over 60 characters, some involving abbreviations of journals or organisations, one an ISBN, and some containing characters in need of special XML-encoding, different from URI.
 Note that although the two last items in the first group are from the same journal, Scientometrics, they are quite different in structure.
-Anyway, all the above DOI examples are valid in accordance with the best we can offer as a regular expression restriction, with only partial pattern recognition: ^10[.][0-9]{4,}\/\S+$
+Anyway, all the above DOI examples are valid in accordance with the best we can offer as a regular expression restriction, with only partial pattern recognition: ^10\.[0-9]{4,}\/\S+$

 meaning that any valid DOI must start by '10.' followed by a minimum of 4 digits, before the slash '/' and then a suffix of any length or characters, but no spaces in between.